Staking

 When staking you will be asked to choose a validator to stake with from a drop down menu.

-When a validator experiences down time and are not securing the Powerledger Energy Blockchain, they will earn fewer rewards or may stop earning rewards all together, this will negatively effect any delegated staker that has staked with that validator.
+When a validator experiences down time and they are not securing the Powerledger Blockchain, they will earn fewer rewards or may stop earning rewards all together, this will potentially negatively affect the rewards earned from any delegated staker that has staked with that validator.

 Can I stake on mobile?